the-argus/okaylib/README.md

 - [x] defer statement
 - [x] stdmem: functions for checking if slices are overlapping, contained within, etc
-- [x] new iterators, with lower barrier to entry. c++17 compatible but not backwards compatible with algorithms that use legacy iterators or c++20 iterators.
+- [x] new iterators, with lower barrier to entry. not backwards compatible with algorithms that use legacy iterators or c++20 iterators.
 Designed for easy implementation, good codegen, and immediate rangelike support (type with iterator stuff should also be a range)